pmuellr/await-callback/README.md

 the result will be an array of the response values, eg `[1, 2]`, and `cb.err` will be `null`.

-The value that the generator finally returns will be passed to the original callback back passed into the wrapped (or run) function.
+The value that the async function finally returns will be passed to the original callback back passed into the wrapped (or run) function.
 That callback should have the signature `cb(err, data)`.